Arthur video games: Critical reception

 PCMag gave Arthur's Preschool, Kindergarten, First Grade, and Second Grade a joint rating of five out of five, writing that the "charming" games covered the same content as the Reader Rabbit series, though also saying that players could easily own both.

 SuperKids deemed Arthur's Kindergarten an underwhelming entry in the kindergarten edutainment space, due to having "tedious and overly repetitious" activities.
 Math and Science for Young Children and Experiences in Math for Young Children suggested that the game could be used within schools.
 Discovery Education said that Arthur's Kindergarten was "packed with 'smart' features and excellent educational content".

-Discovery Education also said that Arthur's Preschool was filled with "smart features and a good range of educational content".
-MacWorld said the game was easy for young players to pick up.

 Teaching Reading in Today's Elementary Schools said that Arthur's 1st Grade was not limited to its target market, but that it could also be adapted for children in higher grades who had special needs.
 MacWorld said that while Arthur's 1st Grade could be initially overwhelming, it was ultimately rewarding.

 Discovery Education deemed Arthur's 2nd Grade "edutainment at its best".

 The Eugene Register-Guard gave Arthur's Reading four out of four, deeming all of the activities "well designed, educational, and fun".
 The Bangor Daily News said that the game would challenge and engage players of all ages.
 SuperKids said that the game would leave veteran video gamers "unimpressed" and "disappointed".

 MacWorld deemed Arthur's Reading Games an "amusing, interactive product".

 In 1999, Forbes wrote a piece questioning if wrapping up educational content under the guise of video games featuring children's characters such as Arthur and Dr. Seuss was enough to "entice parents with the promise of easy learning for their kids".